Skip to main content

 How to use the Image to 3D feature?

-Meshy Image to 3D allows you to generate highly detailed 3D objects from all kinds of 2D images, including concept art, product photos, digital art, AI-generated images, and even hand-sketched doodles in some cases!
+Meshy Image to 3D allows you to generate highly detailed 3D objects from all kinds of 2D images, including concept art, product photos, digital art, AI-generated images, and even hand-sketched doodles!

 Step-by-Step Guide on Using Image to 3D